Strong Determinism: Consequences of Strong Determinism

 \section{Consequences of Strong Determinism}

 Strong determinism enables a strong type of scientific explanation and a strong type of prediction.
-Moreover, it has interesting ramifications for current debates in philosophy, such as those on fundamental properties, free will, and modality.
+Moreover, it has interesting ramifications for current debates in philosophy, such as those on fundamental properties, laws of nature, free will, and modality.